 Typically, a breast lift involves making incisions around the areola and down the front of the breast.
 The incisions are used to remove excess skin and reshape the breast tissue to create a lifted and more youthful appearance.
 The incisions will result in scars that can be noticeable, although they will fade over time.

 In some cases, the incisions may be hidden in the natural folds of the breast or along the border of the areola.
-However, in more extensive cases of ptosis, larger incisions may be necessary, resulting in more noticeable scars.
+However, larger incisions may be necessary in more extensive cases of ptosis, resulting in more noticeable scars.

-It is important to discuss the potential for scarring with your surgeon before undergoing a breast lift.
+Discuss the potential for scarring with your surgeon before undergoing a breast lift.
 Your surgeon can provide more information on the expected appearance of the scars, as well as recommendations for minimising their appearance and promoting proper healing.

 Is a breast lift permanent?